Alexander Nix: Early life

 Alexander James Ashburner Nix was born on 1 May 1975 to a banking family that belonged to the English landed gentry and had close ties to British colonial history both in the West Indies and British India, the Ashburner-Nix family of Crawley and London; Nix is mainly of English descent, and has some Black Jamaican ancestry in the 19th century as well as ancestors born in India and Peru.
 His father Paul David Ashburner Nix (1944–2006) was an investment manager who spent twenty-seven years with the M&G Group before joining Consulta in 1995, and was a shareholder of SCL Group.

 Alexander Nix grew up in Notting Hill, in West London, attended Eton College, and studied art history at the University of Manchester.
-He started his career as a financial analyst with Baring Securities in Mexico for Robert Fraser & Partners LLP, a tax and corporate finance firm.
+During his 20s and 30s, he worked in Mexico and London.
+He started his career as a financial analyst with Baring Securities in Mexico City for Robert Fraser & Partners LLP, a tax and corporate finance firm.
 In 2003, Nix left finance to work in the strategic communication industry with the SCL Group.

 Family and personal life

-In 2010 Nix married Olympia Paus, a wealthy Norwegian shipping heiress.
+Nix is married to Norwegian shipping heiress Olympia Paus, with whom he has three children.